getgrav/grav-learn/pages/06.forms/01.blueprints/12.example-page-blueprint/docs.md

 ## Expert mode

-When editing pages in Expert mode, the Blueprint is not read, and the page form is the same across all pages.
-This is because in Expert mode you edit the page fields directly in the "Frontmatter" field, and there's no need to have a customized presentation.
+When editing pages in **Expert** mode, the **Blueprint** is not read, and the page form is the same across all pages.
+This is because in Expert mode you edit the page fields directly in the **Frontmatter** field, and there is no need to have a customized presentation.